panlingua/bangla-tst-dataset/README.md

 Please read the [License](https://github.com/panlingua/multilingual-tst-datasets/blob/main/LICENSE) file.

 # Acknowldegments
-<p align="justify">This research was supported by the <a href="https://erc.europa.eu/homepage">European Research Council</a> (Grant agreement No. 101039303 NG-NLG) and by <a href="https://cuni.cz/">Charles University </a> projects GAUK 392221 and SVV 260575.
+<p align="justify">This research was supported by the <a href="https://erc.europa.eu/homepage">European Union (ERC, NG-NLG, 101039303) </a>.
 We acknowledge of the use of resources provided by the <a href="https://ufal.mff.cuni.cz/">LINDAT/CLARIAH-CZ Research Infrastructure</a> (Czech Ministry of Education, Youth, and Sports project No. LM2018101).
 We would also like to acknowledge <a href="panlingua.co.in"> Panlingua Language Processing LLP </a> for this collaborative research project and for providing the dataset.

 Atul Kr.
-Ojha would like to acknowledge the support of the <a href="https://www.sfi.ie/"> Science Foundation Ireland (SFI)</a> as part of Grant Number SFI/12/RC/2289_P2 Insight_2, <a href="https://www.insight-centre.org/">Insight SFI Research Centre for Data Analytics</a>. </p>
+Ojha and John P. McCrae would like to acknowledge the support of the <a href="https://www.sfi.ie/"> Science Foundation Ireland (SFI)</a> as part of Grant Number SFI/12/RC/2289_P2 Insight_2, <a href="https://www.insight-centre.org/">Insight SFI Research Centre for Data Analytics</a>. </p>
 # References
 If you use this data, please cite:
 ```